mczhuge/NLSOM/README.md

 We introduce the concept of Natural Language-Based Societies of Mind (NLSOM), a framework that overcomes limitations of a single Large-Language Model (LLM) by creating a society of models that is actively "mindstorming" to solve given task.
 #### 1. Concepts:
 - Agents can be either LLMs or other NN-based experts.
 They all communicate in natural language.
-- Agents collaborate to solve the task by interviewing each other. we named this procedure "Mindstorm".
+- Agents collaborate to solve the task by interviewing each other. we call this procedure "Mindstorm".
 - Additional components for NLSOM can be easily added in a modular fashion.
 - <details>
     <summary>More insights 👈 <b>[CLICK]</b></summary>